juanius67/eng270-dessert-glycemia/README.md

 Nutrition-label–driven simulator built for ENG-270.
 A single Python Command Line Interface (CLI) maps dessert macronutrient labels to a dual-exponential gut appearance model and calls a C RK4 implementation of the Bergman minimal model via `ctypes`.

-The goal is to quantify how different dessert compositions (carbs, sugars, fiber, fat, protein) affect postprandial glucose excursions in a nominal non-diabetic adult, under a reproducible and fully scripted workflow.
+The goal is to quantify how different dessert compositions (carbs, sugars, fiber, fat, protein) affect postprandial glucose excursions in a nominal, non-diabetic adult, under a reproducible and fully scripted workflow.

 ---